 - In his first appearance, TV's Frank vehemently declared that there's a new sheriff in town to Joel and the 'Bots... then went straight back to taking their order for take-out.

-- When Pearl Forrester places him in charge of the Satellite of Love as part of a variation of Philip Zimbardo's Stanford prison study, Tom Servo is gussied up as a Fascist dictator and demanding that Crow and Mike (now done up like downtrodden masses in chains) that they turn over their cookies before he has them torn in half by Sumo wrestlers, before she's even done explaining the nature of the experiment.
+- When Pearl Forrester places him in charge of the Satellite of Love as part of a variation of the Stanford Prison Experiment, Tom Servo is gussied up as a Fascist dictator and demanding that Crow and Mike (now done up like downtrodden masses in chains) that they turn over their cookies before he has them torn in half by Sumo wrestlers, before she's even done explaining the nature of the experiment.
 Given that her version involves having fire ants dumped down his clothes, he should have waited another minute.

 - In a later episode, Crow doesn't show himself to be much better, instantly becoming an abusive babysitter when Pearl leaves him in charge.